 Cookie Tycoon Program

 Are you an older girl who wants to take the cookie program to the next level?
 Learn more about our Cookie Tycoon Program.

-January 9-17 is designated as Walk-About Week and girls are encouraged to take a parent or a responsible adult on a walk around the neighborhood, sharing some quality time while working on your cookie marketing skills.
+January 15-23 is designated as Walk-About Week and girls are encouraged to take a parent or a responsible adult on a walk around the neighborhood, sharing some quality time while working on your cookie marketing skills.
 As a bonus, girls can earn the Walk-About patch.
 In case your neighbor isn't home, ask your troop leader for a packet of preprinted post-it notes to let them know they missed the opportunity to purchase cookies and support your troop activities.